 Participants are free to site their projects anywhere in the world.
-This is not to undervalue the importance of site, and thus participants should carefully consider their site (which must be a “real” site, in a real location) as the site context should inherently have significant influence over the project’s design.
+But this is not to undervalue the importance of site – participants should carefully consider their site (which must be a “real” site, in an existing urban location) as the site context should inherently have significant influence over the project’s design.
 Participants are also free to determine the size, height, function, accommodation and responsibilities of the building.
 The intention is these freedoms on site and program will maximize the diversity and creativity of the responses.
-It is also intended to allow students from specific high-rise educational studies around the world during the 2011–12 academic year to submit their projects for consideration.
+It is also intended to allow students from specific high-rise educational studies around the world during the 2017–18 academic year to submit their projects for consideration.